 Today Les Frigos hosts 87 workshops bringing together 14 different professions: painters, sculptors, photographers, architects share their everyday life in a very special atmosphere.

-This place can be visited every day to buy the artists’ production but once a year, normally by the end of May, les Frigos organise an Open Doors weekend where visitors can enjoy dozens of exhibitions, small concerts and much more.
+This place can be visited every day to buy the artists’ production but once a year, normally by the end of May, Les Frigos organizes an Open Doors weekend where visitors can enjoy dozens of exhibitions, small concerts and much more.
 This is one of the most expected year events in Paris by locals.

 In May 2016 World in Paris finally decided to visit Les Frigos and, well armed with our cameras, we started the exploration of this intriguing place.

 At first sight, Les Frigos is not very appealing: it is an ugly concrete construction, a kind of haunted place not very welcoming.

 The walls are super thick to keep the cold.
 On workshops and corridors we still can see some remains of its former use but full of Street Art.

 The journey into Les Frigos begins – and ends – with its winding stairwell where every possible surface is covered in paint.
 These stairs, Les Frigos’ old water tank, are the only way to get to the other four floors.
 Each floor takes you on an expedition into the unknown, every studio is a cave of surprises.